Zadmasu/Homework-1/README.md

 ## Overview and Origin

 Varo Money is a mobile-only neobank.
 Neobank is an internet-only bank, no physical contact, and physical location.
 It was founded in 2015 by Colin Walsh and Kolya Klymenko and launched in 2017.
-According to an article published by IBS Intelligence, "Varo, the first mobile-centric national bank charter in the U.S." It uses Temenos Transact as its core banking technology."
+According to an article published by IBS Intelligence, "Varo, the first mobile-centric national bank charter in the U.S. It uses Temenos Transact as its core banking technology."
 Until June 3, 2020, Varo money raised $419.4 million.
 This week, NBA star Russell Westbrook invested around $63 million in Varo money.

 ## Business Activities and Landscape